VictorP4/Splitty/README.md

 By hovering over button and text, you can find that there are some shortcuts you can use to make the navigation easier.

-After creating an event with a name, contact details of the user is asked, after filling and submitting, the overview of an event is shown. the participants in the event can be seen and added (hover over the Participants text box for further instructions).
+After creating an event with a name, contact details of the user is asked, after filling and submitting, the overview of an event is shown.
+The participants in the event can be seen and added (hover over the Participants text box for edit/remove instructions).
 Participants are added by pressing the icon.

 ### Detailed Expenses and Settling Debts